 He just doesn’t want to wind up on his own program, discussing embarrassing things with his wife.

 Peter Graves has Mission: Impossible.
 His brother, James Arness, was Marshal Matt Dillon. –And The Thing. –And The Thing.
 While Doug McClure was in Search, which didn’t do too well. –And Land of the Lost. –Land That Time Forgot. –He was Shaft. –Richard Roundtree.

 See previous notes on Mission: Impossible.
 James Arness is indeed Peter Graves’s brother.
 He is best known for playing Marshal Matt Dillon on Gunsmoke.
 He also played the plant-based alien in the 1951 film The Thing from Another World.
 See above note on Search.
-Land of the Lost was a children’s sci-fi television series that ran from 1974-1976 (Doug McClure was not in it).
-McClure did star in the 1975 film The Land That Time Forgot and 1977’s The People That Time Forgot.
-John Shaft was a black private dick that was a sex machine to all the chicks in three ‘70s blaxploitation films (Shaft, Shaft’s Big Score, and Shaft in Africa), played by Richard Roundtree.
+Land of the Lost (NBC, 1974-1976) was a Saturday morning live-action children’s sci-fi series produced by Sid and Marty Krofft (who also gave us H.R.
+Pufnstuf).
+Doug McClure was not in it.
+McClure did star in the 1975 film The Land That Time Forgot (riffed in MST3K Season 11, Show 1107) and 1977’s The People That Time Forgot.
+John Shaft was a Black private dick that was a sex machine to all the chicks in three ‘70s blaxploitation films (Shaft, Shaft’s Big Score, and Shaft in Africa), played by Richard Roundtree.
 Again, the guy on screen is Brock Peters.